Contributing Writer: Mary Sue Wilkinson, founder of Singing Heart to Heart and the Young at Heart Music Program

 Mary Sue joined Mike Good for a FREE, live, online class where Mary Sue expanded upon these and other strategies.

-Click the image below to register for access to the replay:
+Click the image below for access to the replay:

 About the author: Mary Sue Wilkinson is the founder of Singing Heart to Heart and the Young at Heart Music Program, where each year she leads close to 400 music and singing experiences for seniors.
 She is a career educator, and a professional musician who specializes in using music in dementia care.
 She is the author of “Songs You Know By Heart: A Simple Guide for Using Music in Dementia Care” with contributions from leading dementia care specialist Teepa Snow.